-I master records out of Coast Mastering in Berkeley, California.
-My mastering room (which I share with the excellent Piper Payne) was tuned by Bob Hodas and is stocked with analog gear by Manley, SPL, Maselec, Rupert Neve and GML.
-I listen on Focal Scala Utopia speakers powered by VTL monoblock tube amplifiers with RADAR conversion.
+I master records out of Oakland, California.
+The mastering room is stocked with analog gear by Manley, SPL, Maselec, Neve, and GML.
+I listen on PMC BB5XBD Speakers with custom Bryston Amplification and RADAR A/D/A conversion.
 It's sweet!
-Come on by and let's listen to records.